tubbo/bitbox/README.md

 Bitbox communicates with the BitTorrent Sync app via HTTP requests, and as such **is only available for the Linux platform**.
-That is, any OS that can run the [Linux BtSync app]() is capable of also running Bitbox.
+That is, any OS that can run the [Linux BtSync app][bts] is capable of also running Bitbox.
-We accomplish communication with the app via the [BtSync gem](http://github.com/ChrisMacNaughton/BtSync) gem.
+We accomplish communication with the app via the [BtSync gem][gem] gem by [Chris MacNaughton][cmn].
 Indeed, many features of this very app would be impossible without this tool.

 ## Requirements